tatooin6/liveness-poc/README.md

    - Runs detection, landmarks, and descriptors using face-api.js.
    - Calculates Euclidean distance and updates the status message with pass/fail feedback.

+### Facial Expressions Detection (`src/liveness.html`)

+1. Hold the expression shown in the right-hand panel for 5 seconds, or until the expression's progress bar is full, to mark it as complete.
+2. Continue with the next expression shown until all progress bars are full.

-Both flows share the `face-api-service` to load models (with fallback between local weights and CDN) and compute descriptor distances.
+> All flows share the `face-api-service` to load models (with fallback between local weights and CDN) and compute descriptor distances.

-## Document Processing & Liveness

-- **Document analyzer (`document-processing.js`)**
-  - Uses FacePlugin detection + landmarks on uploaded document photos.
-  - Stores detection data and a PNG snapshot for downstream features.
-- **Live photo capture & liveness (`basic-liveness.html`)**
+## Demos

+- **Face Comparison Playground (`src/index.html`)**
+  - Upload two identity documents in image format that contain a face. face-api.js will detect the presence of faces in the images.
+  - Use face-api.js to compare two faces and check if they belong to the same person.

+- **Liveness & Live Photo Capture Comparison (`src/basic-liveness.html`)**
   - FacePlugin handles video capture, detection, and liveness inference.
-  - `comparison-state` keeps the latest captured frame for comparison.
+  - It performs face detection and creates a PNG snapshot for further processing.
+  - Upload an identity document that contains a face photograph, face-api.js will detect a face recognition on the uploaded file.
+  - A comparison is made between the captured face and the recognized face on the identity document to verify that it is the same person.

+- **Face Expression Detection (`src/liveness.html`)**
+  - The user is presented with a sequence of facial expression prompts.
+  - They must maintain the requested expression for a certain amount of time to verify their health.
+  - Once all requested expressions have been completed, the user's health is confirmed.

 These modules still rely on the FacePlugin SDK because they require OpenCV integration and other proprietary behaviors.
 They can be refactored to face-api.js in future iterations.